The 10 Best Bus Tours in New Zealand 🚍 [2023]

 Explore!

 Explore! offers one type of national tour of New Zealand designed for walkers and hikers.
-The tour is of an easy hiking level and is open to all types of active traveller.
+The tour is of an easy hiking level and is open to all types of active travellers.
 The tour starts in Auckland and ends in Christchurch, with an itinerary that includes the Tongariro Crossing from October to June.
 The included accommodation is in three to four-star hotels, with all breakfasts and a couple of extra meals included.

 Inclusions with Explore!